ivanmladek/Sentinel-Intelligence-Codex/README.md

-# World History Book Collection Processing Pipeline
+# World History Book Collection

 > [!NOTE]
 > The books and PDFs referenced in this library are not hosted in this repository.
 They are freely available for download from the following public resource:
 >
 > https://the-eye.eu/public/Books/Bibliotheca%20Alexandrina/

-This project is a comprehensive pipeline for processing a curated collection of historical texts, offering a broad and deep exploration of human history from prehistory to the modern era.
-The pipeline is designed to extract, clean, and prepare text from PDF files for use in training large language models.

-> [!NOTE]
-> The processed dataset is available on Hugging Face at: https://huggingface.co/datasets/Disperser5601/Sentinel-Intelligence-Codex

-## Dataset Overview

-The collection is organized into a comprehensive set of categories, with a significant emphasis on ancient and classical civilizations, as well as detailed accounts of various historical periods and regions.
+This project is a curated collection of historical texts, offering a broad and deep exploration of human history from prehistory to the modern era.
+The library is organized into a comprehensive set of categories, with a significant emphasis on ancient and classical civilizations, as well as detailed accounts of various historical periods and regions.

 The collection is particularly strong in its coverage of **Prehistory** and **Ancient & Classical Civilizations**.
 The prehistory section delves into archaeology, the Bronze Age, the Iron Age, and the Neolithic period, providing a rich foundation in the early chapters of human history.
 The section on ancient and classical civilizations is extensive, with in-depth collections on: